stregea/PartyChat/README.md

 # PartyChat
 This is my own personal instant messaging application written in Java and using JavaFX.
-I reimplemented a multi-threaded server from a previoud(added some minor updates as well)
+I reimplemented a multi-threaded server from a previous project (added some minor updates as well), created a class that serves as the primary communicator between the client and server, and then created two client applications.
+One being a text client, mainly meant for an administrator, and another GUI based client meant for the every day user.